-Information about the UCLA Department of Psychology Graduate Program.
+Information about the UCLA Department of Psychology Graduate Research Program

-Graduates are prepared for careers in both academic and applied settings including positions at universities and colleges, research and governmental organizations, business and industry, clinics and hospitals, and as professional psychologists.
+Graduates are prepared for careers in both academic and applied settings including positions at universities and colleges, research and governmental organizations and business and industry.

 The Psychology Ph.D. program is one of 18 Ph.D. programs in the biosciences.